doomguy/hacks/readme.md

 # hacks
-A collection of hacks and one-off scripts
+A collection of hacks and one-off scripts.

 ```
 callgraph    Create graphviz file from domain redirects.